 A testicle lump is swelling or a growth (mass) in one or both testicles.

 A testicle lump that does not hurt may be a sign of cancer.
-Most cases of testicular cancer occur in men ages 15 - 40, although it can also occur at older or younger ages.
+Most cases of testicular cancer occur in men ages 15 to 40.
+It can also occur at older or younger ages.

-Possible causes of a painful testicle include:
+Possible causes of a painful scrotal mass include:

-Possible causes if the testicle is not painful:
+Possible causes if the scrotal mass is not painful:

 Call your health care provider right away if you notice any unexplained lumps or any other changes in your testicles.